Residency in Mexico

 To determine the specific amount for your currency, divide by the peso exchange rate when you’re applying.
 This amount can also vary depending on the consulate which you visit.
 Make sure you check out the consulate office website of the one you’re planning to visit to review specific financial requirements.

 How to apply for the Mexican Resident Card

-Visit the website of the consulate you plan on visiting to determine how they do the resident visa process.
-Some consulates take walk-ins, and some require an appointment to be made by phone or online For those consulates that require an appointment, you must make an appointment for each person applying.
+Visit the consulate website you plan on visiting to determine how they do the resident visa process.
+Some consulates take walk-ins, and some require an appointment by phone or online For those consulates that require an appointment, you must make an appointment for each person applying.

 Steps to apply for your visa

 - Contact a Mexican embassy to set up an appointment.

 - Collect the required documents, which at a minimum consist of:

 - Visa application form printed on one page, double-sided, adequately completed, and signed